 These drugs work by blocking acid buildup in the stomach.
 However, they also inhibit the absorption of vital minerals, which may lead to the serious side effect of gastric/stomach cancer.

 Sadly, as more doctors prescribe PPIs to help relieve an uncomfortable condition of heartburn and the other symptoms listed above, there are increasing reports of gastric/stomach cancer.
 In fact, studies have pointed to double the risk for stomach cancer in those taking PPI

-If you or a loved one has taken a PPI and has a child born with heart defect, it’s worth exploring your legal rights and potential for compensation.
-National personal injury lawsuits are underway in a variety birth-defect cases related to PPIs.
+If you or a loved one has taken a PPI and now has stomach cancer, it’s worth exploring your legal rights and potential for compensation.
+National personal injury lawsuits are underway.
 For more information, call us today.

 "Since the inception of the firm, Douglas & London has taken the opportunity to give back to the community.
 It is a right, a privilege and a responsibility our firm takes very seriously.
 We fully understand that without community, there’s no Douglas & London."-- The Team at Douglas & London